This is a sitewide message to let our visitors know about something important – read more here

 The smoky smell of thermally modified wood will fade in time.
 Abodo’s Vulcan Timber, produced from radiata pine, generally has a lower odour than other modified woods due to the longer processing time.

-A surface coating like Protector Oil will significantly reduce the odour generated by Vulcan timber, which is generally not a concern in exterior applications.
+A surface coating like Abodo Protector will significantly reduce the odour generated by Vulcan timber, which is generally not a concern in exterior applications.
 In interior applications a low VOC natural oil such as Osmo or Rubio Monocoat will reduce odour and replace it with a natural scent.